django-security-tutorials/hands-on-web-security-slides/student-handout/slides.md

 * Create a web page that, when viewed, creates a new pet owned by whoever visits the page.
 * You may want to ***read the app code*** to find a view function that accepts GET as well as POST.
-* You can use [JSFiddle](https://jsfiddle.net/Lezp7350/) for HTML hosting.
+* You can use [JSFiddle](https://jsfiddle.net/3bd6wuy2/1/) for HTML hosting.

 * Press '`s`' for hints.

 * **Check your learning**: Send your JSFiddle link to your instructor or team members.

 Note:
-- To figure out exactly how to craft the GET URL, start by using _Inspect Element_ to modify the form so that it is `method=GET` on your own computer.
+- To figure out exactly how to craft the GET URL, start by right-clicking the submit button and using _Inspect Element_ to modify the form so that it is `method=GET` on your own computer.
 - Since you will have to embed a pet name within the attack `IMG` tag, you may need to use the app's "delete all your pet data" before attacking someone else.
 - Don't forget a trailing slash!
 If you leave it off, you'll cause the server to redirect and it won't work.
-- Small group discussion: Ask the student, How did that work?
+- Small group discussion: How did that work?

 ---